Manish9198/cricket-ball-detection/README.md

 # Cricket Ball Detection & Tracking (Single Camera)

-A complete computer vision pipeline to detect, track, and visualize the trajectory of a cricket ball from a single static camera video.
+This repository contains a complete computer vision pipeline to detect, track, and visualize the trajectory of a cricket ball from a single static camera video.

-The system detects the ball centroid per frame, handles occlusions, outputs structured annotations, and generates a processed video with trajectory overlay.
+The system detects the ball centroid in each frame where it is visible, handles missed detections and occlusions, outputs structured per-frame annotations, and generates a processed video with trajectory overlay.

 ---